moj-analytical-services/dmet-cfe/investigations/evaluation_methodology/README.md

 - Multiple stakeholders involved (allow analysts to extract data from APIs?)

-- Need to integrate with existing data and and analytics engineering tech stack
+- Needs to integrate with existing data and analytics engineering tech stack

 - Alternatives are available e.g. [Meltano](https://meltano.com/)